MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create a new pipeline that has a new Cloud Pub/Sub subscription and cancel the old pipeline.

 **Memorize:** `A) Update the current pipeline and use the drain flag.`

-**Quick reason:** Update the current pipeline and use the drain flag.

 <details>
 <summary>Full explanation</summary>